 We have been visiting Universal Orlando for over 9 years as a family of five, that is a lot of eating at the theme parks.
-This started when my kids were under 5 and now they are teenagers.
-We have tried a lot of different places to eat!
+As time has gone by, this list has evolved and changed.
+It continues to change and I update this list as we try new places.

 Best Places to Eat at Universal Orlando